 Temperature and humidity play very important roles in the mushrooms formation, speed of growth and the depth of colours achieved.
 So please don’t get discouraged if it’s not what you visualized.
 It’s environmental and a learning curve!

 A few rules of thumb for when to harvest your mushrooms!

 Harvest your crop/cluster in one go, picking the entire cluster at the same time.
 Peel the cluster up and away from the block, do not cut them from the block.
 Some substrate will be removed with it, that’s not a problem.
-Trim the substrate from your mushrooms and store them in your fridge wrapped in paper towel or paper bag until you’re ready to eat them.
+Trim the substrate from your mushrooms and store them in your fridge in a container wrapped in paper towel until you’re ready to eat them.

 Your mushroom grow kit will continue to grow mushrooms after the first harvest!